 The LINE PERIOD command specifies the line interval in microseconds.
-The valid range is from 15.3 to 100000.0.
-The line period can be changed with the resolution of 0.1 $\mu$ s.
+The valid range is from 12.5 to 100000.0.
+The line period can be changed with the resolution of 0.1 μ s.
 However, internal rounding can take place.
 In this case, the resulting rounded line period length is returned as the response to the command.
-The response has a resolution of 0.01 $\mu$ s.
+The response has a resolution of 0.01 μ s.

 The LINE RATE command is used for specifying the scan rate as lines per second.
-The valid range is from 10 to 65,000.
+The valid range is from 10 to 80,000.
 The line rate can be specified in steps of 0.1 Hz.
 However, internal rounding can take place.
 In this case, the resulting rounded line rate is returned as the response to the command.

 Command Description LINE PERIOD ?
 Returns the command syntax and the available range.
 LINE PERIOD Returns the present line period .
-LINE PERIOD <line period=""></line> Sets the line period as microseconds (μs) in steps of 0.1.
+LINE PERIOD epriod> Sets the line period as microseconds (μs) in steps of 0.1.
 Default: 100.0.
 LINE RATE ?
 Returns the command syntax and the available range.
 LINE RATE Returns the present line rate.
-LINE RATE <line_rate></line_rate> Sets the line rate as lines per second in steps of 0.1 Hz.
+LINE RATE e_rate> Sets the line rate as lines per second in steps of 0.1 Hz.
 Default: 10000.0.

-Please note that settings made by commands CL MODE, CL RATE, BINNING, ROI and MODE may affect the available range of values.
+Please note that the settings made by commands MODE, CL MODE, CL RATE, BINNING and ROI may affect the available range of values.